 Ron Capps.
 The founder and director of the VWP, Ron served 25 years in the Army and Army Reserve and is a combat veteran of Afghanistan.
-He has been a contributor to Time Magazine’s Battleland blog and to Foreign Policy; his literary writing has been featured in JMWW, The New York Times, The Delmarva Review, The Little Patuxent Review, Prime Number, and Riverlit.
+He has been a contributor to Time Magazine’s Battleland blog, The American Interest, and to Foreign Policy; his literary writing has been featured in JMWW, The New York Times, The Delmarva Review, The Little Patuxent Review, Prime Number, and Riverlit.
 The Washington Post called his 2009 essay Back From the Brink, “stunningly good.”
 His essay The French Lieutenant’s iPod won first prize for creative non-fiction in Press 53′s 2011 Open Awards competition, and his 2011 essay Yellow was listed as a Notable in Best American Essays of 2012.
 He has been a featured speaker on National Public Radio’s All Things Considered, PRI’s The World, Pacifica Radio, the BBC World Service and has been a consultant to Time, Rolling Stone, and PBS Frontline.
 His book, Writing War: A Guide to Telling Your Own Story serves as the curriculum for VWP seminars and workshops.
-A memoir, Seriously Not All Right: Five Wars in Ten Years, is forthcoming in 2014 from Schaffner Press.
+His memoir, Seriously Not All Right: Five Wars in Ten Years, is published by Schaffner Press.

 Jerri Bell.
 Instructor.
 Jerri Bell served twenty years in the Navy.
 Her assignments included sea duty on USS Mount Whitney and HMS Sheffield, and shore duty as an assistant naval attaché at the U.S. Embassy in Moscow.
 She is a graduate of the M.A.
 In Writing Program at The Johns Hopkins University; her fiction has won prizes in the West Virginia Writers’ annual competition, and her nonfiction has been published in Southern Maryland ParentLine, the Charleston Gazette-Mail, and on the Maryland Humanities Council History Day blog.
 She is currently working on a book about a woman whose daughter, adopted in Ukraine, has a severe form of mental illness